ecobost/cnn4brca/log.md

 * Choose software (probably Caffe)

 ### Questions
+1. Use NAG or SGD+Momentum?

+	Answer: NAG
+2. Use Bioinformatics account or create another one?.

+	Answer: Bioinformatics
-1. Is there a standard way to report convolutional network architectures (Krizhevsky style or Karpathy style or a table as in Striving for simplicity)?.
+3. Is there a standard way to report convolutional network architectures (Krizhevsky style or Karpathy style or a table as in Striving for simplicity)?.
-2. Use NAG or SGD+Momentum?
-3. Use Bioinformatics account or create another one?.

 ## May 27- Jun 2
 ### Activities